AndrewDanilov/yii2-custom-pages/README.md

 ### Page and Category text processor

-You can define static function, that will process and change content of page or category text.
-See example with parameter `pageTextProcessorProcessor` and `categoryTextProcessor` in module config above.
+You can define static function, that will process and change page or category text content.
+See example with parameter `pageTextProcessor` and `categoryTextProcessor` in module config above.
 That function must accept one string parameter and return string with modifications made.
 In example, you can replace some shortcodes in text with that function.
 Function applies to the text when you get it via processedText property of Page or Category ActiveRecord object.
 Made changes are not storing to database.